 A stroll through the native plant areas of the Denver Botanic Gardens or Vail’s Betty Ford Alpine Gardens will also provide ideas for your own garden design.
 Or simply observe the surrounding environment where you will find native bee balm (Monarda fistulosa) occupying an aspen meadow along with black-eyed susan (Rudbeckia hirta) and harebell (Campanula rotundifolia) or Rocky Mountain columbine (Aquilegia caerulea) growing with Rocky Mountain wild iris (Iris missouriensis) beside a shaded mountain stream.
 Recreating such natural montages in your own garden will reward you with a garden style, which is uniquely Colorado.

-The Following Natives have been offered at the Annual Plant Sale:
+The Native Plants/Flowers pictured on this page have been offered at the Annual Evergreen Garden Club Plant Sale.

 Yellow Pineleaf Penstemon